-Leaders by participating in activities that teach students about their role in society and ways they can influence the world around them.
+Leaders by participating in activities which teach students about their role in society and ways they can influence the world around them.

-Stewards by receiving financial literacy education to jump-start their future.
+Stewards by receiving a stipend upon completion of the program along with financial literacy information to jump-start their future.

-If you are a high school freshman, sophomore, or junior interested in learning more about freedom, leadership and history, we hope you will take the opportunity to review and complete the attached application.
+If you are a freshman, sophomore, or junior in high school interested in learning more about history, leadership, and freedom, we hope you will take the opportunity to review and complete the application below.
 Please contact us if you have any questions.
 We look forward to hearing from you!

 National Underground Railroad Freedom Center